 You are here

 Rovshan Mamedkuliev has performed throughout the world.
-His concert career took him to places such as Russian Concert Hall (Moscow), Moscow International House of Music, in Paris, Vilnius, Baku, Saint-Petersburg, Yekaterinburg, Novosibirsk.
-In 2012, he gave a solo concert in New York's Carnegie Hall and made a tour performing in numerous cities throughout Germany and Spain.
-In the 2013-2014 season, after winning GFA's International Concert Artist Competition, Rovshan will make a Solo concert tour and master-classes (around 50 concerts) throughout the United States, Canada, Mexico, South America, and China.
+His solo career took him to places such as Moscow International House of Music, in Los-Angeles, Toronto, Brasilia, Paris, Madrid, Berlin, Vilnius, Sarajevo, Chisinau, Baku, Minsk.
+In 2012, he gave a solo concert in New York's Carnegie Hall and concertized performing in numerous cities throughout Germany and Spain.
+In the 2013-2014 concert season after winning GFA's International Concert Artist Competition, Rovshan gave a Solo concert tour (51 concert) and master-classes throughout the United States, Canada, Mexico and Brazil.

-As a soloist Rovshan has performed with a wide variety of ensembles and orchestras including: l’Ensemble orchestral de Valencia (Spain), Orchestre du Conservatoire National de Musique Superiur de Paris (France), Azerbaijani State Chamber Orchestra named after Kara Karaev, Nizhny Novgorod Philharmonic Symphonic Orchestra, State Symphony Orchestra of the Udmurt Republic, Nizhny Novgorod State Orchestra of Russian folk instruments.
-Rovshan has also premiered many new works for guitar including Concerto №3 «Antony» for guitar with the symphonic orchestra composed by Philippe Lemaigre and Concerto «Famalicao» by Elena Lebedeva for guitar with chamber orchestra.
+As a soloist Rovshan has performed with a wide variety of ensembles and orchestras including: l’Ensemble orchestral de Valencia (Spain), Orchestre du Conservatoire National de Musique Superiur de Paris (France), Azerbaijani State Chamber Orchestra named after Kara Karaev, Nizhny Novgorod Philharmonic Symphonic Orchestra, State Symphony Orchestra of the Udmurt Republic.